macacanigra-pl/the-mnl-website/docs/user-guide/overview.md

 :material-alpha-a-circle: `Trash`: hold all deleted blocks.

-:material-alpha-b-circle: `Zoom in/out`: Zoom in/ out the play area.
+:material-alpha-b-circle: `Zoom in/out`: Zoom in/ out of the play area.

 :material-alpha-c-circle: `Rest`: reset the play area position.